- Only 12% of women reported being tested for cancer in the last 12 months

 - Most women see domestic violence as a widespread problem in their country

-Hologic and Gallup recently released results from the first Hologic Global Women's Health Index, a multiyear, globally comparative survey documenting the state of women's health across the world.
+Hologic and Gallup released results from the first Hologic Global Women's Health Index, a multiyear, globally comparative survey documenting the state of women's health across the world.
 The following discusses how these data fill a critical gap in the global discussion about women's health at a critical time for leaders and policymakers.

 Healthy women and girls are the foundation for healthier societies.